siberianfox/g2wiki/Digital-DRO.md

 # Software Setup
 You should see an OpenMoko TinyG v2 USB port which will show up as usbmodem001 or something similar in the Coolterm Options / Serial Port dialog (did we mention Coolterm was our favorite?).
 You do not need to set a baud rate or flow control as these are handed by the USB on the Due.
 You may want to select terminal mode, CR line feed from the Terminal page

-The following elements in the config much match the board under test.
+The following elements in the config must match the board under test.

 ### Motor Configuration
 1 is used as an example but all motors should be set.